 Insert the keyed post on the bottom of the Compass into this hole in the Time Display Box.

-Fun Fact: On The ‘A’ Car, this is an old marine-grade Airguide Compass:
+Fun Fact: On The ‘A’ Car, this is an old marine-grade Airguide compass:

 Secure the Compass in place with one (1) AP screw:

 I have seen many other builds where this Time Display has quite a bit of light bleed.
-Even the Eaglemoss marketing photos show the bleed.
+Even the marketing photos show the bleed.
 So, before I put the Time Display together, I wanted to test the LEDs and check for light bleed.
 The first thing I needed to do was power it up.
 Since the LED Board has on-board resistors, I only needed to find a battery pack and directly wire it up.
 This is only a 3V power pack (the DeLorean uses 4.5V), but it serves the purpose and proved the LEDs are functional:

 Next, I wanted to see what how much bleed the Time Display has, so I put it in front of the ‘flashlight’ LED on my mobile phone.
 These phone LEDs are typically very bright and easily showed me where the bleed is showing through:

 There was a lot more bleed than I expected.
 This is especially visible along the bottom of the numbers.
 Thankfully, this is not terribly hard to fix.
-I just used a black Sharpie on the back of the Time Display in every spot that light was bleeding through.
+I just used a Black Sharpie on the back of the Time Display in every spot that light was bleeding through.
 This includes along the sides of the display too.
 Be careful to not color over any of the colored digits.
-If you do, you can remove the Sharpie ink with rubbing alcohol and try again:
+If you do, you can remove the Sharpie ink with isopropyl alcohol and try again: